jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week2/2-4_File_Formats.md

 Everyone will need to install a [text editor](https://en.wikipedia.org/wiki/Text_editor) for writing and modifying plain text files.

+- Mac:
-- Mac: Recommend [BBEdit](https://www.barebones.com/products/).
+  - Recommend [BBEdit](https://www.barebones.com/products/) or [Xcode](https://xcodereleases.com/).
 Click Download under the BBEdit software.
-You don't need to buy it.
-The free version does everything you need.
+You dont need to buy it.
+The free version does everthing you need.

 **!!!
 Warning:** Do not use MAC's application called **TextEdit**.
 It is a rich text format editor and not a flat text editor.

+- Windows 11:
+  - Recommend [Notepad++](https://notepad-plus-plus.org/), BBEdit, or [Visual Studio Code](https://code.visualstudio.com/download) do not recommend TextEdit, Wordpad, Notebook, EMACS, or Microsoft Word.
+  - If you already have a text editor you like that is not listed, you are free to use it provided it saves files in true flat .txt and not rich text format.